The-Marcy-Lab-School/se-unit-7/practice/coding-exercise-instructions.md

     - The `init:models` command has created a `/models` directory with an `index.js` file. **Pause here to explore the contents of this file.** This file will read all of the models from your `/models` directory and make them available to your application.

-    - The `init:config` created a `config.json`, which includes the environments. **Pause here to explore the contents of this file** Based on these environments, sequelize will choose a database configuration.
+    - The `init:config` created a `config.json`, which includes the environments.
+Pause here to explore the contents of this file. **For each environment's [sequelize dialect](https://sequelize.org/master/manual/dialect-specific-things.html), ensure it is set to 'postgres'**.
+Based on these environments, sequelize will choose a database configuration.

     - If other packages are needed, then they can be installed later.

 3. Folder Structure

-    - Within `/coding-exercises`, create a directory called `app` with a sub-directory called `routes` that will be used for your express routes.
+    - Within `/coding-exercises`, create a directory called `app` and nested within that, also create a sub-directory called `routes`.

     - Also create a `pulbic` sub-directory within `app` directory.
 This subdirectory will house all of your HTML, Javascript, and other external files.